CSPI-QE/ocp-ci-docs/docs/Guides/OCP CI Internals/Container_Creation_Guide.md

   - Remember, this is defined starting at the root of the test repository
   - We have used `.` above, meaning the build context is the root of the test repository
 - `dockerfile_path` - Defines the path to the Dockerfile you'd like to build.
 This is also relative to the root of the test repository.
-- `to` - Defines the name of the image within OpenShift CI.
+- `to` - Defines the name of the image created within OpenShift CI.
 This will be important later as we will use this name in a test step to make sure the commands are executed in the correct container.

 Now that the image has been defined, it will be built and made available to test steps at the beginning of each execution.